 - Reggie and Ronnie Kray’s life of crime began after they derailed their promising boxing careers by getting dishonorably discharged from the English army.
 Soon they were putting their pugilist skills to use running a protection racket.
 One was gay and the other was not, but this difference didn’t stop them from eventually becoming Britain’s most notorious gangster duo, aided in part by what some people described as a telepathic ability to anticipate each others movements, in fights and shady business dealings alike.

 - In 2010, honor students and former Girls Scouts Jasmiyah and Tasmiyah Whitehead stabbed their mother multiple times before dragging her body into the bathroom and drowning her.
 The reason?
 She yelled at them for oversleeping on a school day.
 Both plead guilty and were sentenced to 30 years in prison.
-One presumes they’ll be kept in different cells, and that they don’t do much oversleeping anymore.
+I am left to assume they are kept in different cells, and that they don’t do much oversleeping anymore.

 - Stephen and Robert Spahalski shared much more than their DNA.
 Both were killers but oddly enough they committed their crimes in secret, unbeknownst to each other.
 Only their MO differed: Stephen was partial to knives, while Robert preferred to strangle his victims.

 - It turns out there’s some truth in the old saw about identical twins being immune to prosecution when non-DNA evidence is lacking.
 The perpetrator of a 2009 heist in Berlin absconded with five million dollars worth of diamonds but left behind a sweaty leather glove.
 DNA tests led to Hassan and Abbas O. (last name undisclosed under German law) but because they couldn’t conclusively prove which one was the culprit, neither was ultimately charged.